 Two tablets twice a day taken for 7 days.
-To prevent recurrences, 2 capsules are taken twice a day on one day each month for six months ie. 4 capsules a month for 6 months.
+To prevent recurrences, 2 capsules in the morning and two in the evening on the 1st day of each month for six months ie. 4 capsules a month for 6 months.

 Recent clinical studies have shown that 2 capsules of Sporanox taken just once is actually sufficient to treat the infection.

 How to determine if treatment has been successful.